bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Samir Menon:** 01:30:54

 So I know, I don't know if you guys have seen, have I been pwned, but they have like a site where you put in a password to see if it's been leaked but you know of course you're just giving them your password.
-They do some hashing and stuff they say it's okay but you know you could do much better with PiR.
+They do some hashing and stuff they say it's okay but you know you could do much better with PIR.
 So I think DNS is also something we're interested in, although there are complications there, but yeah, DNS is also exciting.

 **Lucas Ontivero:** 01:31:24